codehaus-plexus/plexus-archiver/README.md

 The current master is now at https://github.com/codehaus-plexus/plexus-archiver

+## Important Hint

+Based on a hint of Sync.io Security Team we have integrated a patch for solving a possible security issue.

 ## Release Notes

 You can find details about the different releases in the [Release Notes](https://github.com/codehaus-plexus/plexus-archiver/blob/master/ReleaseNotes.md).